Avram Turing is a non-partisan research-driven organization of analysts

 Through our research, in 2021, we coined two new concepts

-and introduced them to the international research community and the information quality analysis body of knowledge
+and introduced them to the international research community and the information quality analysis body of knowledge and elaborated in our book Misinformation Matters: Online Content and Quality Analysis (Taylor & Francis)

 We were pleasantly surprised to find that our approach to online content rating and ranking is in line with the solution proposed in 2019 by Dr Stephen Wolfram to the U.S. Senate Subcommittee Hearing on Communication, Technology, Innovation and the Internet.